susMdT/secondsite.github.io/aboutme.md

   - Active Directory is pretty cool
   - Linux is pain
   - Wannabe Red Team operator/engineer
-  - I also go by the handle Nigerald
+  - I also go by the handle Nigerald (Nigel Gerald)
   - Recovering HackTheBox addict